JeffRMoore/koa/docs/api/response.md

   Get response body.

+  An alias is available on the Context object for `response.body` allowing `ctx.response.body` to be abbreviated as `ctx.body`.

 #### `response.body = String | Buffer | Stream | Object| null`

   Set response body to one of the following types: